mpotakey/17-MappingHw/README.md

 # 17-MappingHw
-# Created a Map using
+# Created a Map using JavaScript
+- D3, API,